 The first test estimates genome-wide Identity by Descent (IBD) between pairs of samples.
 Identity by Descent is a measure of how many alleles at any marker in each of the two samples came from the same ancestral chromosomes.
 (This is in contrast to the Identity by State (IBS) measure, which is simply a measure of how many alleles at any marker in each of the two samples happen to be the same, for whatever reason.)
 We denote the probability that zero, one, or two alleles are identical by descent (“shared IBD”) by the notations P(Z=0), P(Z=1), and P(Z=2), respectively.
 These probabilities may either refer to given markers or be thought of as sample-wide.
 We also use a combined measure called PI, which is P(Z=2) plus one-half of P(Z=1).
 This is the probable number of shared alleles at any given marker.

-Using your genotypic data to estimate allele frequencies for markers, SVS 7.4 will “work backwards” to compute the most reasonable genome-wide IBD probabilities from the data, assuming it came from an ethnically homogeneous, random-mating population.
+Using your genotypic data to estimate allele frequencies for markers, SVS 7.4 will “work backward” to compute the most reasonable genome-wide IBD probabilities from the data, assuming it came from an ethnically homogeneous, random-mating population.

 The other new test estimates inbreeding coefficients for your data.
 This test assumes that homozygous genotypes for an individual occur either by chance or because both alleles come from the same ancestor.
 SVS 7.4 will estimate allele frequencies using your genotypic data, the number of homozygous genotypes that should be expected in each of your samples, and from that, the inbreeding coefficient ƒ for each of your samples.

 It is important to note the assumptions that must be met in order for both the IBD and the Inbreeding estimates to be valid.
 Like the GWAS statistics mentioned previously, these methods work best when most of the subjects being tested are unrelated individuals from a random mating population.
 This also means that the Inbreeding Coefficient estimate assumes that the majority of subjects being tested are not from an inbred population.
-Both of these algorithms use estimated allele frequencies to determine the expected rate of homozygous and heterozygous genotypes under Hardy-Weinberg Equilibrium, and therefore require large enough sample sizes for the allele frequency estimates at each marker to be somewhat accurate.
+Both of these algorithms use estimated allele frequencies to determine the expected rate of homozygous and heterozygous genotypes under Hardy-Weinberg Equilibrium and therefore require large enough sample sizes for the allele frequency estimates at each marker to be somewhat accurate.
 You will not get a good IBD estimate from a dataset consisting of only two subjects.
 If you only have data for two subjects and want to estimate the relatedness between them, consider joining your data with a public dataset from a similar population using the same genotyping platform.

 Now, let us use these tests.
 First, we apply LD Pruning.
-To do this, go to the Quality Assurance menu, select Genotype, then select LD Pruning, and select the pruning options you desire.
+To do this, go to the Quality Assurance menu, select Genotype, then select LD Pruning and select the pruning options you desire.
 Within a moving window (default size of 50, default move increment of 5), pairs of markers will be checked for being in linkage disequilibrium with each other.
 If such a pair is in LD with an r-squared greater than what you have specified (default 0.5, but stricter thresholds may be desired in practice), the first marker of that pair is deactivated, and will no longer be used for LD comparison with other markers.
 (In order to save time, we can use the (default) CHM method of checking r-squared between the markers, and we will get results very similar to the “more standard” EM method.)
 The markers that remain active after this process will be independent of each other at least to the degree specified.
 Note that if we apply LD Pruning to genome-wide data, there should still be many markers that remain active.